5. Cleaning and sanitising

 Reduce the need for cleaning

-Reducing people’s contact with surfaces and objects is better than relying on cleaning once contact has taken place.
+Reducing people’s contact with surfaces and objects is better than cleaning a surface after someone’s touched it.

-Think about how you can change the way you work to reduce people’s need to touch surfaces or objects.
+Think about how you can change the way you work to reduce how often people need to touch surfaces or objects.

 Who will do the cleaning and when?

-You may need to increase how often and how thoroughly you normally clean your workplace, as well as cleaning surfaces that you do not normally clean.
+You may need to increase how often and how thoroughly you clean your workplace.
+You should also think about cleaning surfaces that you do not normally clean.

 Consider if you need: